turinglabsorg/datahub-learn/network-documentation/polkadot/polkadot-blockchain-terms.md

 ### Polkadot and Smart Contracts

-A smart contract is a set of instructions \(in the form of code\) that are deployed on-chain.
+A `smart contract` is a set of instructions \(in the form of code\) that are deployed on-chain.
 These instructions represent an agreement between parties that are presented as an executable computer program.
 The computer program is executed by a blockchain-based platform that enables the deployment of smart contracts.
 In other words, the smart contract allows for application-level source code to be deployed on-chain.
 The execution only takes place when predetermined conditions are met.
 External actors can call upon the smart contract only after it is executed on-chain.
 The smart contract that is created from the set of instructions will be associated with a specific chain address.

 Polkadot itself does not enable the deployment of smart contracts.
 The Polkadot mainnet will have other chains connected that act as smart contract platforms.
 External chains that are connected on Polkadot are generally referred to as **Parachains**, which is explained below.

 [Parity Technologies](https://www.parity.io/) is a core developer for the Polkadot network.
 Their main product, [Substrate](https://substrate.dev/en/) is a robust framework that can be used to develop blockchains seamlessly.
 Parachains are using Substrate to develop modern blockchains that will connect to the Polkadot network.

-> NOTE: There are different implementations of Polkadot.
+> **NOTE: There are different implementations of Polkadot.
 Parity Polkadot is the Rust client.
 Other implementations exist and are being worked on in C++, Go, and JavaScript.
-It is important to have multiple implementations of the Polkadot protocol to promote decentralization and progress the protocol in a meaningful way.
+It is important to have multiple implementations of the Polkadot protocol to promote decentralization and progress the protocol in a meaningful way.**

 If these external chains would like to offer support for smart contracts, they can do so using the [EVM Pallet](https://substrate.dev/docs/en/knowledgebase/smart-contracts/evm-pallet), which allows a parachain to implement the Ethereum Virtual Machine \([EVM](https://ethereum.org/en/developers/docs/evm/)\).

-In addition, Substrate also offers a built-in [contract pallet](https://substrate.dev/rustdocs/v3.0.0/pallet_contracts/index.html) that parachains can adapt to provide the necessary specs for the deployment and execution of _WebAssembly_ smart contracts.
+In addition, Substrate also offers a built-in [contract pallet](https://substrate.dev/rustdocs/v3.0.0/pallet_contracts/index.html) that parachains can adapt to.
+This provides the necessary specs for the deployment and execution of _WebAssembly_ smart contracts.

 #### Background

-As the name suggests, the Ethereum Virtual Machine is a virtual machine for Ethereum.
+As the name suggests, the `Ethereum Virtual Machine` is a virtual machine for Ethereum.
 The EVM abstracts necessary computational resources into a virtual stack and acts as a runtime environment for smart contracts.
 [Solidity](https://docs.soliditylang.org/en/v0.8.4/#) is the programming language used for developing smart contracts that run on the EVM.

 [WebAssembly](https://webassembly.org/) is an instruction format that works across the web and runs on modern web browsers.